As your City Councillor, Kristyn will continue to:

-- Update and improve waterfront policies to protect green spaces, cultural landscapes and local heritage so that quality of life is prioritized before development pressures
+- Expand and improve downtown east policies to protect green spaces, cultural landscapes and local communities so that quality of life is prioritized before development pressures

 - Modernize Toronto’s tax policies to protect and enhance small businesses opportunities and push for supporting legislation from the Province of Ontario